 5. Mung Korn Khao Noodles

 This little shop is famous for its mouthwatering egg noodles, with toppings like prawns, minced pork and other meat.
-The wanton mee with crab meat is also a popular favorite among the large crowds gathered outside this joint.
+The wanton mee with crab meat is also a popular favourite among the large crowds gathered outside this joint.

 6. Cotton Restaurant - Fine-Dining in Chinatown